caproto/caproto/doc/source/loggers.rst

 .. versionchanged:: 0.4.0

-   Caproto's use of Python logging framework has been completely reworked to follow Python's own guidelines for best practices.
+   Caproto's use of Python logging framework has been completely reworked to follow Python's documented best practices for libraries.

 Caproto uses Python's logging framework, which enables sophisiticated log management.
 Users who are familiar with that framework or who need to route